Why You Want Insurance Part 3: It Costs More to Self-Insure

 The cost of owning insurance is the recurring premiums, which are a fraction of your full replacement costs.

-#9) When You Self-Insure, You Creates Stagnant Assets
+#9) Self-Insurance Creates Stagnant Assets

 So far, we’ve just looked at the visible cost of each decision.
 However, when comparing the option to self-insure vs. buy insurance, you might also want to consider the opportunity costs.